loklak/apps.loklak.org/README.md

 3. Publish your app
   - Send a pull request to https://github.com/fossasia/apps.loklak.org
   - All your files must be contained into one commit

+To know more in details about **developing a Loklak app**, preparing your app for **store listing** and updating Loklak
+    app wall with your new app, please follow this [tutorial](https://github.com/fossasia/apps.loklak.org/blob/master/docs/tutorial.md)

 ## How to run Loklak Apps locally